Ahmedvini/NeuroMove/machine-learning/README.md

-# EEG Motor Imagery Classification — BCI Graduation Project

-> **Egypt-Japan University of Science and Technology (E-JUST)**
-> Brain-Computer Interface System for Assistive Motion Control & Rehabilitation

----

-## Overview

 This project implements a complete EEG signal processing and machine learning pipeline for **motor imagery (MI) classification**, designed for use in a brain-computer interface system.
-The pipeline covers subject selection, preprocessing, feature extraction, data augmentation, model training, and evaluation across two benchmark datasets.
+The pipeline covers subject selection, preprocessing, feature extraction, data augmentation, model training, and evaluation across two benchmark datasets using ML models.

 ---